 Continuing Education Courses: In order to keep their license current, contractors are oftentimes required to attend continuing education courses.
 This allows them to stay up to date with new codes, ethical business practices, and safety requirements.
 These courses benefit consumers through higher quality job performances, fewer customer complaints; less potential for liability and increased job site efficiency.

-How to Verify if a Contractor’s License is Legit: In most states, a contractor’s license is a unique combo of letters and numbers that are specific to a contractor.
+Verifying the Legitimacy of a Contractor’s License: In most states, a contractor’s license is a unique combo of letters and numbers that are specific to a contractor.
 Here’s how to authenticate WI & MN contractor’s license numbers: